NDNU Employment Benefits

 Flexible Spending Account

-NDNU FSA Highlights: In General, you can use your contributions to help pay for the cost of care for your eligible dependents so that you (or if you're married, you and your spouse) can work.
+In general, you can use your contributions to help pay for the cost of care for your eligible dependents so that you (or if you're married, you and your spouse) can work.
 Because of tax advantages, rules and limitations are clearly defined by the IRS (including eligible expenses).
-Use it or lose it - carefully estimate the amount you want to contribute.
+Use it or lose it — carefully estimate the amount you want to contribute.
 The IRS requires you to forfeit any amounts not spent by the end of the year.
 The contribution elections you make when you enroll generally must stay in effect for the entire calendar year.
-You cannot increase, decrease or cancel your contributions during the year unless you have a change in family status (e.g. marriage, divorce, birth, or adoption of a child, etc.).
+You cannot increase, decrease or cancel your contributions during the year unless you have a change in family status (e.g. marriage, divorce, birth or adoption of a child, etc.).
+Flexible Spending Account Brochure

 Life and AD&D Insurance